 A cancer diagnosis is devastating for most patients.
-The most common response is to focus on getting the right treatment as quickly as possible in order to survive the diagnosis.
+The most common response is to get treatment as quickly as possible.
 While this response is completely appropriate, it is our job as physicians to counsel patients about the risk and benefits of lifesaving cancer therapy.
 As urologists, a major concern is the risk cancer treatment poses to male fertility.

 What Are My Risks?